 Field-hunting tip

-Look in sedimentary deposits country — that is the host setting where insect in amber typically forms.
+Look in sedimentary deposits country, the host setting where insect in amber typically forms.
 If you start seeing coal, lignite in float, you are in the right ground.
 Field specimens usually show a nodular habit, so train your eye for that shape before scanning the outcrop.